AviatrixSystems/Docs/HowTos/UserSSL_VPN_OneLogin_SAML_Config.rst

    :numbered:

 ==============================================================================
-OpenVPN® with SAML Client on OneLogin IdP
+OpenVPN® with SAML Authentication on OneLogin IdP
 ==============================================================================

 Overview